Imatinib

 Will I or my baby need extra monitoring?

 As part of routine antenatal care in the UK, all women are invited for a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
-As imatinib might be linked to birth defects, more detailed scanning may be carried out.
-Extra checks of the baby’s growth may also be offered, particularly in later pregnancy.
+Because imatinib might be linked to birth defects, you might be offered this scan at a slightly earlier stage of pregnancy.
+Extra checks of your baby’s growth may also be offered, particularly in later pregnancy.

 Are there any risks to my baby if the father has used imatinib?

-We would not expect any increased risk to the baby if the father took imatinib before or around the time you became pregnant.
+We do not expect any increased risk to the baby if the father took imatinib before or around the time you became pregnant.

 Who can I talk to if I have questions?